Enabling Remote Installation for Firewalled Environments

 - Commvault Service Pack 8 and later: For VMware, you can perform the following tasks before running an application-aware backup:

 - Install VMware Tools on guest VMs.

 - Configure a remote software cache on the VSA proxy that will used for the application-aware backup.
 Include packages for MediaAgent and any applications that should be protected using application-aware backups.

 If VMware Tools are installed on guest VMs, you do not need to install the File System Core package manually (step 3).
 The first application-aware backup uses VMware Tools to push the File System Core package into the guest VM, and then CVD is used to push an application plug-in into the guest VM.

-- Create a client group that contains all virtual machines for which application-aware backups will be performed.
+- Create a server group that contains all virtual machines for which application-aware backups will be performed.

 - Define the desired Network topology.

 You can use a predefined Network topology as described in Configuring Network Routes.

 - On each of the virtual machines that were included in the server group for application-aware backups, perform a local installation or a remote installation of the File System Core package.